Curator Hamza Walker:

 2018 | TRUTH OR DARE | Video diptych - 2 rooms synchronized screening | 10 MIN 48 sec.loop > Edition of 7+2AP

-The video diptych TRUTH OR DARE confronts scenes from footage of American soldiers patrolling the streets of Baghdad, with American soldiers training to patrol in a simulated Iraqi street in Fort Irwin National Training Center- a major training area for the United States Military located in the Mojave Desert.The work turns our attention into the ways real or fake environments affect bodily unintentional choreography.
+The video diptych TRUTH OR DARE confronts scenes from found footage of American soldiers patrolling the streets of Baghdad, with American soldiers training to patrol a market street in a simulated Iraqi street in Fort Irwin National Training Center- a major training area for the United States Military located in the Mojave Desert.The work turns our attention into the ways real or fake environments affect bodily unintentional choreography.
+The synchronized channels are named TRUTH for the training video (on the left) and DARE for the real found footage, pointing to the relation between intention and outcome..

 2018 | NATIVES | 07 MIN 41 sec.loop > Edition of 7+2AP